mostroverkhov/retrofit-property-streaming/readme.md

-Streaming of [retrofit](https://square.github.io/retrofit/) json response as sequence of model properties, with array contents flattened into stream.
-Intended for processing of responses containing large arrays
+Streaming [retrofit](https://square.github.io/retrofit/) json response as sequence of model properties.
+Intended for faster processing of large responses with slow/unreliable connection

-Json payloads only

-For arrays, java model property should be ```java.util.List```

 Produced property types:

 **property** - non-list property
 **arr_property** - element of json array
 **arr_start** - start of array, contains property name
 **arr_end** - end of of array, contains property name

+For json arrays, java model properties should be of type ```java.util.List```

 ### How to use